 - CHRONOLOGICAL SEQUENCE kits contain materials similar to the General Survey kits, but the artifacts are sorted by time period to show developmental stages of the culture.
 ONE AVAILABLE

 - PLANT MATERIAL kits contain samples of domestic and wild plants cultivated or gathered for food, medicine, clothing, etc. "Nature's Harvest," an ethnobotany activity from the Escalante Pueblo Curriculum, is included along with interpretive material from the AHC nature trail discussing plants found in the kits.
 ONE AVAILABLE

 - CERAMICS TYPOLOGY kits contain varieties of pottery samples from the Northern San Juan region.
 The kit offers two levels of classification activities (elementary and upper secondary through college) using the newly-developed "AHC Typology Guide."
 ONE AVAILABLE

 - BEAR DANCE: Window to Ute Culture kit contains artifacts, lessons plans, and audiovisual materials for four activities.
 Artifacts include dance regalia, beadwork, drum, rasp and game sticks.
 The accompanying Bear Dance Curriculum is useful with grades 4-12, but the kit may be used with any age. more info...
 THREE AVAILABLE

 Cost to borrow: No cost at this time.

-To obtain or reserve a kit: Contact the Anasazi Heritage Center by phone at (970) 882-5612, or e-mail your request to Rene Farias.
+To borrow or reserve a kit (or for more information): Contact the Anasazi Heritage Center by phone at (970) 882-5620, or e-mail Kelly Ritter.

 Lead time required: Contact us least two weeks before you want to use the kit.
 Many teachers reserve kits several months in advance, so plan ahead.
 Kits are currently shipped by UPS.